 Our theory implies that some variables may appear to the empiricist as priced factors simply because betas are mismeasured.
-However, rather than being priced factors, these variables are instruments for measurement error in betas (Andrei, Cujean, and Fournier, 2019).
+However, rather than being priced factors, these variables are instruments for measurement error in betas (Andrei et al., 2019).
 More generally, the fact that investors' information is dispersed requires careful consideration of how to measure betas correctly.
+36